gowenrw/DFW_InfoSec_Badge_2018/Financials.md

 Coming in a bit higher than projected but within tolerance.
 Switching to a coin cell battery design instead of 9V accounts for the extra costs.
 But this is worth it in the end as it is a better design.
+Also added cost to source components for more kits.

+With the exception of shipping costs, most of the actual costs are in place now.